adaanene/LEMP/project_2.md

 8. exit MySQL with `exit`

-9. create a PHP test script that can listen to MySQL and display the contents from teh todo_list table
+9. create a PHP test script that can listen to MySQL and display the contents from the todo_list table

     use `nano /var/www/projectLEMP/todo_list.php` and paste into the page the following